zeropt/zeropt.github.io/projects/thiswebsite/thiswebsite.md

 *My sketch of the page using boxes for layout*

 These rows and columns can also be set to wrap.
-This is very useful for reacting to screen width but became the bane of my existence as I tried to figure out how to set the `width`, `min-width`, and `max-width` to get the flex items to wrap when I wanted them to.
-One quirk that caused me a lot of trouble was that flex items do not naturally shrink smaller than the size of the content they hold unless their `min-width` or `min-height` is set to 0.
+This is very useful for reacting to screen width but became my biggest hurdle as I tried to figure out how to set the `width`, `min-width`, and `max-width` properties so that the flex items wrap when I wanted them to.
+One quirk that stumped me for a bit was that flex items do not naturally shrink smaller than the size of the content they hold unless their `min-width` or `min-height` is set to 0.

 Something that came in handy for making responsive element dimensions were the `min()` and `max()` CSS functions.
-These functions respectively return the smallest and largest of the values given to them.
+These functions respectively output the smallest and largest of the values given to them.
 For example `width: min(100ch, 100%);` sets an element's width to 100 characters but allows it to collapse when the available space shrinks below that.

 Between the screen width media query and flexboxes that scale and wrap, the website should hopefully be usable on most screen sizes its viewed on.